Ohenenanaannor/DA_Projects/Loan_Approval_Prediction/readme.md

 # 🏦 Loan Approval Prediction

-This project aims to predict whether a loan application will be approved based on historical applicant data using Machine Learning techniques.
+This project aims to predict whether a loan application will be approved based on applicant data using Machine Learning techniques.

 ---

 ## 📂 Project Structure
-- `loan_Prediction.ipynb` : Jupyter Notebook containing full analysis, preprocessing, model building, evaluation, and insights.
+- `loan_Prediction.ipynb` : Jupyter Notebook containing full analysis, preprocessing, model building, evaluation, deployment and insights.

 ---